YDuce/po-generator-app/docs/plan.md

-# Improvement Plan for PO Generator App
+# Improvement Plan for Inventory Manager App

 ## Introduction

-This document outlines a comprehensive improvement plan for the PO Generator App based on an analysis of the current codebase, documentation, and project structure.
+This document outlines a comprehensive improvement plan for the Inventory Manager App based on an analysis of the current codebase, documentation, and project structure.
 The plan is organized by themes and areas of the system, with each section providing rationale for proposed changes.

 ## 1. Documentation Improvements